15 Best State Parks in Wisconsin You Should Visit This Year

 What is the difference between a National Park and a State Park?

-Size and Number – National Parks are larger in size than the State Parks.
+Size and Number – National Parks are larger in size than State Parks.
 They cover more distinct features, regions, and access points.
 However, National Parks are fewer in number than State Parks.

 Popularity – National Parks often seem to be more crowded than State Parks.
 This is because not all the areas are easily accessible.
 However, the accessible areas are extremely popular destinations as they have massive cliffs, exceptional wild rock formations, exploding geysers, and more.